-1)Forward cross edition triggers are database triggers which works across edition.
+(1)Forward cross edition triggers are database triggers that work across editions.

-3)When the patch is applied ,it sync up the data fro mixed case to upper case.
-Now the data changes done from patching to cutover time are populated to new column by forward cross edition triggers
+(3)When the patch is applied, it syncs up the data from mixed case to upper case.
+Now the data changes done from patching to cutover time are populated to a new column by forward cross edition triggers

-5)In summary these are used to upgrade both existing data and ongoing changes that occur while run edition is in use.
+(5)In summary these are used to upgrade both existing data and ongoing changes that occur while the run edition is in use.

-6)It Allows the Run Edition code to signal that a data upgrade is required and Fires in response to an insert, update of table
+(6)It Allows the Run Edition code to signal that a data upgrade is required and Fires in response to an insert, update of the table

-7)In this particular case it upgrade the column “Description” from mixed to upper case
+(7)In this particular case it upgrades the column “Description” from mixed to upper case

 Running Application still sees the column data as mixed case